PRAN Card- All that You must Know About Your Permanent Retirement Account Number

 - Take a print out of the completed form and paste your photograph in the designated space.
 Do not use staples/pins to affix the photograph

 - Sign within the designated blocks provided for signature

-You also have to option of printing your ePRAN (Electronic PRAN) card by logging into your NPS account and selecting the “Print ePRAN” option.
+You also have the option of printing your ePRAN (Electronic PRAN) card by logging into your NPS account and selecting the ‘Print ePRAN’ option.
 While ePRAN printing is free of charge, getting the physical PRAN card printed and sent to your registered address is subject to applicable charges plus GST.

-In case you have opted to receive you PRAN Card in physical form at your registered address, you can easily track the status of your PRAN card online.
+In case you have opted to receive your PRAN Card in physical form at your registered address, you can easily track the status of your PRAN card online.

 Checking PRAN Card Balance